Mak GRGIC

 Composer & Arranger

-Touted as a “gifted guitarist” by the New York Times, 2-time Grammy-nominated artist Mak Grgic [GER-gich] is a star on the worldwide stage.
+Touted as a “gifted young guitarist” by the New York Times, and “a guitarist to keep an eye on” by the Washington Post, 3-time Grammy®-nominated artist Mak Grgić [GER-gich] is a star on the worldwide stage.
 An expansive and adventurous repertoire attests to his versatility and wide-ranging interests.
 From the ethnic music of his native Balkans to extreme avant-garde and microtonal music, his roles as soloist, collaborator, and Grammy-nominated recording artist are fueled by curiosity, imagination, and boundless energy.
 As a testament to his versatility and wide-ranging appeal, in 2018 Mak was invited by legendary singer-songwriter k.d. lang to perform as the opening act for the North American leg of her Ingénue Redux Tour.

 An avid new music proponent, Mak has commissioned a multitude of new works for solo guitar and guitar with ensemble.
 Some of these include works by Michael Gordon, Julia Adolphe, Nina Senk, Leon First and Cengiz Eren, to name a few.
-In the Fall of 2022 he premiered and toured a newly commissioned guitar concerto by Michael Abels, Pulitzer Prize winner and composer for the Oscar-winning motion picture Get Out.
+In fall 2022, he premiered and toured a newly commissioned guitar concerto by Michael Abels, composer for the Oscar-winning motion picture Get Out, while future concerto commissions include those by composers Vito Zuraj, Austin Wintory and Christopher Tin.

 Born in Ljubljana, Slovenia, in 1987, Mak studied guitar in Zagreb with the revered Ante Cagalj at the Elly Basic Music Academy.
 By the age of 14, he was balancing his world champion status in karate with his love for the guitar.
 Following an injury to his left thumb, he made the decision to focus solely on a career in music, going on to complete a bachelor’s degree with Alvaro Pierri at the University for Music and Performing Arts in Vienna.
 In the fall of 2017, he began the Artist Diploma program at USC, the first guitarist in the university’s history to be admitted to this elite program.
-Mak currently holds a full time teaching position at University of South Carolina, and is a founder and CEO of Notey, a startup building a mobile music education game.
+Mak currently holds a full-time teaching position at University of South Carolina.

-Mak Grgic is also proud to be involved with the Bosana Foundation, an organization that raises money for Bosnian youth.
-He regularly awards education-furthering scholarships to select students across South America.
+Mak Grgić is also proud to be involved with the Bosana Foundation, an organization that raises money for Bosnian youth.
+He also regularly awards education-furthering scholarships to select students across South America.